daenetCorporation/Daenet.Common.Logging.Sql/README.md

   }
  }
 ```

+***LogLevel*** configuration are done on global and logger level see [Introduction to Logging in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging?tabs=aspnetcore2x)

 ***IncludeScope*** flag is used when the logging is to be done inside one particular scope.
 IncludeScope when set to true, and initialized inside code with *beginScope("scopeStatement")* adds scope id to every logged statement which is added to database under column "Scope".
 Following example illustrates using scope in logging when *IncludeScopes* flag is set to true.